jbock-java/jbock/README.md

 make the corresponding model method return
 `boolean` or `Boolean`.

-You can also be more explicit:
+If you want, you can also be more be more explicit by setting the
+`flag` attribute:

 ````java
 @Parameter(shortName = 'q', flag = true)